Guide

 Shadow price

-How much the objective improves per one-unit relaxation of a constraint.
-A high shadow price means this constraint is expensive to keep tight.
-Only valid within a range.
+How much the objective changes per one-unit relaxation of a constraint.
+A high value can indicate a limit worth reviewing.
+It is only valid within a range.

 See guide section →